samsja/image_retrieval/README.md

 # image_retrieval

-Small experiment for image retrieval with metric learning and other approach
+Small framework to conduct experiment for image retrieval with metric learning, softmax and SLL approach

 ## How to use it ?